Raghu-exe/Rojas-Notes/README.md

 ---

 - Even with the national government intruding into areas reserved for the states, *the national government offers monetary incentives to make sure its agenda is followed through by the states.*
-- The national government offers grants and aids, which are large chunks of federal funds that are offered to the states in return for implementation of national laws and guidelines.
+- The national government offers grants in aids, which are large chunks of federal funds that are offered to the states in return for implementation of national laws and guidelines.
-- Two types of grant names: block grants and categorical grants.
+- Two types of grants in aid: block grants and categorical grants.
 Both come with stipulations and restrictions on how to use the money
 - Since many state governments are very much strapped for the funding, they will take the federal government's money and implement the regulations despite the impact it might have on their state.

-- EX: Louisiana in 1984, All other states had raised the drinking age to 21, but LA continued at the age of 18.
-Teens and college students went to LA for the lower drinking age.
-LA also had terrible roads and highways, which many drivers complained about when travelling across LA.
-LA asked the national government for funding for their roads and highways; the national government would give them millions of dollars if they increase the voting age to 21!!!
-LA raised the voting age to 21.
+- Since many states governments are very much strapped for funding, they will take the government's money and implement the regulations despite the effects it might have on their state.
+EX: Louisiana in 1984, All other states had raised the drinking age to 21, but Louisiana continued at the age of 18.
+Teens and college students went to Louisiana for the lower drinking age.
+Louisiana also had terrible roads and highways, which many drivers complained about when travelling across LA.
+LA asked the national government for funding for their roads and highways; the national government would give them millions of dollars if they increase the drinking age to 21!!!
+LA raised the drinking age to 21.

 ### IIA